SENSUIKAN!

 11 September 1944:

-The U-862's Commanding Officer, Korvettenkapitän Heinrich Timm, hosts Rear Admiral Uozumi, Cdr Ariizumi and a group of the I-8's officers aboard the U-boat.
-That afternoon, Ariizumi reciprocates and Timm and the U-862's officers pay a call on the I-8.
+U-862's Commanding Officer, Korvettenkapitän Heinrich Timm, hosts Rear Admiral Uozumi, Cdr Ariizumi and a group of I-8's officers aboard the U-boat.
+That afternoon, Ariizumi reciprocates and Timm and U-862's officers pay a call on I-8.

 9 October 1944:

-The I-8 arrives at Yokosuka for repairs.
-While at the dock yard, the I-8's aircraft hangar and catapult are removed.
-Fittings are installed to enable the I-8 to carry four "kaiten" human torpedos, but none is ever carried.
+I-8 arrives at Yokosuka for repairs.
+While at the dock yard, I-8's aircraft hangar and catapult are removed.
+Fittings are installed to enable I-8 to carry four "Kaiten" manned suicide submarines, but none is ever carried.

 15 December 1944: